massygaetano/progettoSofAR/README.md

 # wearable app

-  Follow steps at the git repository https://github.com/EmaroLab/imu_stream, the apk is the sameof mobile app
+  Follow steps at the git repository https://github.com/EmaroLab/imu_stream, the apk is the same of mobile app, downaloaded before

 # How to use vibration_feedback